1907 Nobel Prize in Literature: Nominations

 Kipling was nominated four times beginning in 1904.
 He was nominated in 1907 by Charles Oman, professor of modern history at the University of Oxford, which later led to him being awarded the Nobel prize.

-In total, the Swedish Academy received 37 nominations for 21 individuals.
+In total, the Swedish Academy received 37 nominations for 21 writers.
 The highest number of nominations – five nominations – were for the Italian writer Angelo de Gubernatis followed by American theologian Borden Parker Bowne with four nominations.
 Eight of the nominees were nominated first-time such as Holger Drachmann, Eduardo Benot, Andrés Manjón, Àngel Guimerà, and Paul Bourget.
 Selma Lagerlöf is the only female nominee for that year.
+The American writer Mark Twain was purportedly nominated in 1907 and 1908, but is not included in the archives.

 The authors Thomas Bailey Aldrich, Mary Elizabeth Coleridge, Mary De Morgan, Charles Guérin, Louise Granberg, Benedikt Sveinbjarnarson Gröndal, Bogdan Petriceicu Hasdeu, Joris-Karl Huysmans, Alfred Jarry, Mkrtich Khrimian, Hector Malot, David Masson, Bertram Fletcher Robinson, André Theuriet, Marko Vovchok, Iosif Vulcan, and Stanisław Wyspiański died in 1907 without having been nominated for the prize.
 The British minister Ian Maclaren and Spanish academic Eduardo Benot died months before the announcement.

+Prize decision

+In 1907, the highly influential member of the Nobel committee Carl David af Wirsén advocated a prize for Algernon Charles Swinburne, but ultimately Wirsén chose to support Rudyard Kipling's candidacy as a way of blocking another strong candidate, Selma Lagerlöf, whose writing Wirsén disliked, from being awarded.
+Hence, Kipling was chosen by the Nobel Committee as the laureate.

+Reactions

+The choice of Rudyard Kipling was very well received.
+Kipling was widely celebrated by both the Swedish press and public crowds when he arrived in Stockholm to accept the prize.